PECOS-packages/PECOS/design/instr-program-rationale.md

 ## Protocol and control boundaries

-A selected implementation normally produces a lower-level `InstrGraph` body in a portable protocol/physical dialect.
+A selected implementation normally supplies a lower-level `InstrGraph` body in the same HDL representation.
 Bodies may be authored as data, built by Rust, imported from a supported HUGR subset, or represented as explicitly opaque externals.
-Registration always supplies the same QEC contract.
+They may call still lower-level instructions.
+Registration always supplies the same QEC contract, and recursive expansion stops only at consumer-supported primitives or externals.

+The standard `pecos-core` `GateType` vocabulary should be surfaced through a built-in instruction library.
+This makes existing PECOS gates convenient physical leaves without making them special syntax of `InstrGraph` or preventing a backend from selecting a different accepted primitive set.

-Composed bodies form `ProtocolProgram`, which may contain portable quantum and classical operations, resource acquisition and release, dependencies, atomic stages, semantic measurements, QEC annotations, and provenance.
+Composed bodies form `ProtocolProgram`, a validated phase of the same graph model.
+It may contain portable quantum and classical operations, resource acquisition and release, dependencies, atomic stages, semantic measurements, QEC annotations, and provenance.
 It does not contain final target addresses, target-native routing, inserted idles, calibrated durations, or authoritative device time.

 Dataflow supplies concurrency: calls with no dependency path may overlap.
 Typed before/after, alignment, exclusion, and relative space-time constraints